Morgantown Workplace Accident Lawyer

 If you have a third-party claim, it is brought as a type of personal injury claim.
 Under West Virginia’s statute of limitations, injured parties have two years from the date of their injury to file a lawsuit against the responsible party.
 After this period, victims have no right to recover damages.

 After the statute of limitations has expired, any lawsuit you file will be dismissed.
-You also will have no leverage to demand a fair settlement from the responsible party.
+You will also lose your leverage to demand a fair settlement from the responsible party.

 Two years might seem like a long time, but it takes time to investigate an accident, gather evidence, determine all parties liable, and negotiate a fair settlement.
 There are also exceptions to these time limits in some cases.